paulhitz/text-world/README.md

 **Tech**

-PHP And MySQL on the backend.
-Dodgy 2004-era JavaScript on the frontend.
+PHP and MySQL on the backend.
+Dodgy 2004-era JavaScript and XHTML on the frontend.
 It uses Ajax for client-server communication which was cutting-edge (in 2004).